 You can find an exemplary structure of the study programme in this table (in German).

 Insights into the study programme - interviews with students and teachers

 In our interview series, you can find out what students say about their subject, what faculty members of the department are researching on and what course content they address in their seminars and lectures.

 Please check the Exam regulations (partly in German) for more information about the programme structure.

 Internship and study abroad

-If you opt for the Internship Track you will do a compulsory 6-month internship during the 4th semester.
-The Departmental Internship Office or our Career Service are here to help you find a suitable placement.
+If you opt for the Internship Track, you will do a compulsory 6-month internship during the 4th semester.
+The Departmental Internship Office and our Career Service Center will help you find a suitable placement.